-- Corrupt Corporate Executive: He deliberately rigs the fights to maximise his profit, which is incidentally how he comes into conflict with Coop after he refuses to throw his matches.
+- Corrupt Corporate Executive: He deliberately rigs the fights he hosts to maximise his profit, which is incidentally how he comes into conflict with Coop after he refused to throw his matches.

 - In his second appearance, he suckers Coop into a title-defence challenge on good will as an excuse to sic every fighter in the universe on him at once.